qorix-group/process_description/process/process_areas/tool_management/tool_management_workproducts.rst

    Based on TCL the appropriate qualification methods shall be applied.
 For the project the method **validation of software tool** must be used.

-.. needextend:: docname is not None and "docs/process/tool_management" in docname :+tags: tool_management